brombres/Rogo/README.md

 *Or:*

 1. Install [rogue](https://github.com/AbePralle/Rogue).
+2. Clone this repo.
-2. `make install`
+3. `make install`

-Windows: note that 'make' is this project's make.bat script.
+On Windows, `make install` will run this project's `make.bat` script.

 # Adding Rogo to a Project